belo-app/mimir/docs/flows/auth.md

 # Authorization

 :::caution
-Your credentials are only yours, belo will never ask them in any way, we encourage to not share them with anybody
+Your credentials are only yours, belo will never ask them in any way and encourages to not share them with anybody
 :::

 :::danger